 Being a Man is getting over your ego and pride and asking for help and support.

 Being a Man is about dropping all the old-fashioned beliefs about what 'being a Man' is about and owning and accepting your OWN meaning for what it is to "be a Man".

-And hey, if you don’t feel you are brave or strong enough, then being a Man means accepting that too and allowing OTHERS to be strong for you when you need it!
+And hey, if you don’t feel you are brave or strong enough, then being a Man means accepting that too, and allowing OTHERS to be strong for you when you want it!

 Don't let anyone tell you what to say or think.
 That way madness lies!